Abobos/WorkFlow-Editor-MInified-Backend/README.md

   ##### N.B

-  - Add your postgresql database connection string to DATABASE_URL_DEV
+  - Rename the .env-sample to .env and populate the file with your postgresql database connection string

 * Open terminal
 * Run `npm install` or `yarn install`